csswizardry/csswizardry.github.com/_posts/2012-12-21-a-new-css-wizardry.md

 * Impossible to reply to individually
 * Fetching a _lot_ of spam.
 I mean a hell of a lot…

-I have decided, for now at least, do do away with comments.
+I have decided, for now at least, to do away with comments.
 I still have the data from comments on the old site, so I can reinstate them if/when I decide it is the right thing to do, but for now I have gotten rid.